MagedGDEV/CppInsights/README.md

 ### Constructors

-We can call our constructors as intialization function for our objects, it's a special member function that is called when an object is created, it has the same name as the class, and it doesn't have a return type, and it can have parameters. and you can have multiple constructors for the same class.
+We can call our constructors as intialization function for our objects, it's a special member function that is called when an object is created, it has the same name as the class, and it doesn't have a return type, and it can have parameters. and you can have multiple constructors for the same class this is called **constructor overloading**.

 Constructors are always public, because they are created specifically to be used when creating objects outside the class.